Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 The Seat of the Soul: 25th Anniversary Edition with a Study Guide

-In 1998, Oprah Winfrey created Oprah's Angel Network, a charity supporting charitable projects and providing grants to nonprofit organizations, raising over $80 million.
+In 1998, Oprah Winfrey created Oprah's Angel Network, a charity that supported charitable projects and provided grants to nonprofit organizations around the world.

-In early 1998, Texas cattlemen sued Oprah Winfrey and Howard Lyman for "false defamation of perishable food" and "business disparagement" due to remarks made about mad cow disease; a jury found them not liable on February 26.
+In early 1998, Texas cattlemen sued Oprah Winfrey and Howard Lyman for "false defamation of perishable food" and "business disparagement," claiming that Winfrey's remarks on mad cow disease sent cattle prices tumbling, costing beef producers $11 million.

 2000: Richest African American of the 20th Century

-By 2000, Oprah Winfrey was believed to have been the richest African American of the 20th century, with a net worth of $800 million.
+By 2000, Oprah Winfrey, with a net worth of $800 million, was believed to be the richest African American of the 20th century.

-In 2002, George W. Bush invited Oprah Winfrey to join a US delegation to Afghanistan to celebrate the return of Afghan girls to school, but she declined the invitation.
+In 2002, George W. Bush invited Oprah Winfrey to join a US delegation that included adviser Karen Hughes and Condoleezza Rice, planning to go to Afghanistan to celebrate the return of Afghan girls to school, but she refused to participate.

-In 2002, Oprah Winfrey was the recipient of the first Bob Hope Humanitarian Award at the Emmy Awards for her contributions to television and film.
+In 2002, Oprah Winfrey received the first Bob Hope Humanitarian Award at the Emmy Awards for services to television and film.

 2003: First Black Woman Billionaire

-In 2003, Oprah Winfrey became the first black woman billionaire in the world.
+In 2003, Oprah Winfrey was recognized as the first black woman billionaire in the world.

 From 2004 to 2006, Forbes listed Oprah Winfrey as the world's only black billionaire.